Make a Donation online to the Stanley Volunteer Fire Department by using the link below

 Be sure you are selecting the correct application for membership above.

-Welcome to the Stanley Volunteer Fire Departments website.
-Since 1948 the department has strived to provide the best service possible to maintain our goal of Saving Life and Property.
-The all volunteer fire department provides 24 hour fire and EMS protection along with public education with our most valuable asset, the many dedicated volunteers who give large amounts of time and energy on every call.
-It gives me great pride to have served as Chief of this department for the past thirty-five years.Terry A. Pettit, Chief
+Since 1948 the department has operated as a 100% volunteer station that has strived to provide the best service possible to maintain our purpose of Saving Life and Property.
+The department provides 24 hour fire protection, Emergency Medical Services, and public education with our most valuable asset, the many dedicated volunteers who give large amounts of time and energy on every call.
+It gives me great pride to have served as Chief of this department for the past thirty-nine years.

 Dispose of ashes from your woodstove properly. once completely cooled they can be safely be disposed of in your garden.
 Remember that ashes can stay hot for up to four days.